 The Sous Vide Dining Experience

 👨🍳 Have you ever been out to dinner and ordered something that blew your mind?
 Possibly thought to yourself, how in the world did they cook that so perfectly?

 🍽 What Is Sous Vide?

-When shopping for your ribs, you honestly can use any kind of ribs you like, even beef ribs work great.
-I suggest shopping with your local butcher shop, such a great way to support your community and find some prize cuts of pork.
+When shopping for ribs, you honestly can use any kind of ribs you enjoy, even beef ribs work.
+I suggest shopping your local butcher shop, such a great way to support your community and find some excellent cuts of pork.

 To start, rinse the ribs under cold water.
-Please always rinsing your ribs off under cold water before preparing them.
+Always rinsing your ribs off under cold water before preparing them.

 When cooking ribs, you want to remove the membrane from the back of the ribs.
 I like using the end of a spoon to work your way underneath the membrane.
 Starting on the edge working inward to get a grip.
-Once you get a piece exposed, use a paper towel for gripping and pull the membrane right off.
+Once you get a piece exposed, use a paper towel for gripping and pulling the membrane right off.

 Inspect the ribs next.
 Cut off anything that looks out of place.
-Usually there's a piece or two on the underside that could be cut off.
+Look for fat pieces on the underside, that should be cut off.

 Sous Vide Bag

 - Use a food saver machine to seal and remove the air.

-- Use normal Ziploc bags.
-Key reason: they're cheaper and they work.
+- Use Ziploc freezer bags.
+Key reason: cheaper and they work.
 No machines to remove the air needed.

 Proceed by cutting the ribs in half.
 I like cutting them on the backside/rib side.
 It's easier to see what you're cutting into. #safer

 Season the ribs with your favorite dry rub - I like the 2 Gringo's Chupacabra Dry Rub - Also like adding a little bit of soy sauce as well.

 Set the sous vide machine temperature to 140 degrees to begin.
 Then press the "ON" button.
 The water will begin to circulate and the temperature will increase.

-The Ziploc bag has the ribs located at the bottom of the bag.
-Holding the bag, lower it into the water making sure to keep the opening at the top away from the water.
+The Ziploc bag, while holding the bag upright, lower it into the water making sure to keep the opening away from the water.
 As the bag submerges the air is pushed out.
-Once the air is out, seal the bag.
+Once the air is out, close/seal the bag.